ifelipebj/PrometheeTools/README.md

 evaluated.
 - `Criterion 1`, `Criterion 2`, etc. are placeholders for the specific names of your criteria.
-- Each cell in the matrix represents the value of the corresponding alternative for a specific criterion.
+- Each cell in the matrix represents the value of the corresponding criterion for a specific alternative.

-The incorporation of limiting profiles that define the category in the `matrix_evaluation` is a crucial  step in to apply the `GLNF` and `SILS` functions effectively.
+The incorporation of limiting profiles that define the category in the `matrix_evaluation` is a crucial step to apply the `GLNF` and `SILS` functions.
 These profiles are denoted using the syntax "r" followed by the profile number.
-For a sorting into `k` groups, there should be `k+1` limiting profiles with R=(r1,r2,...,r`k+1`) being the set of limiting profiles.
+For sorting into `k` groups, there should defined `k+1` limiting profiles with R=(r1,r2,...,r`k+1`) being the set of limiting profiles.
 "r1" and "r2" represent the limiting profiles for the first group (most preferred), and "r`k`" and "r`k+1`" denote the profiles for the `k`-th group (least preferred).
-Finally the set A and R are added into a new set of alternatives Z = (a1,a2,...,a_n,r1,r2,...,r`k+1`).
+Finally, the set A and R are added into a new set of alternatives Z = (a1,a2,...,a_n,r1,r2,...,r`k+1`).

-To implement `SILS` is this purpose,is necessary to add a new column (category) at the end of the evaluation matrix with the classifications to be evaluated.
+To implement `SILS`,is necessary to add a new column `Category` at the end of the `evaluation_matrix` with the classification in (the alternatives assignment to categories) to be evaluated.
+Write the classification in number format (e.g.: 1,2,3,...,`k`).

 Replace the placeholders with the actual names of your criteria and provide appropriate values for each alternative-criterion combination.

-## Format of Criteria Parameters Table
+## Criteria parameters table template

 The criteria parameters table for the `data_criteria` should be structured as follows: